r1tsuu/Kinematic-model-with-air-resistance/README.md

 # Kinematic-model-with-air-resistance
-Shows the body flying trajectory from initial options.
+Shows the body flying trajectory from initial options (with animation).

 Install:
 1) pip install matplotlib